talarirajesh/pgm1/README.md

-# pgm1
-sum of the multiples of 3 and 5 in the given range
+sum of the multiples of 3 and 5 based on given range